 My class has been working on a narrative writing project in writer’s workshop.
 Now we just need to add a little more spice!
-Weather you teach personal narratives, creative story writing, or historical fiction, its the perfect time to introduce writing dialogue in a story.
+Whether you teach personal narratives, creative story writing, or historical fiction, it’s the perfect time to introduce writing dialogue in a story.
 We’ve worked really hard on writing descriptive stories.
 Dialogue can make our stories more interesting, teach the reader about our characters, add to the mood of a story and help move our story plot along.
-But how in the world do you teach dialogue rules to your students?
+But how in the world do you teach dialogue punctuation rules to your students?

 I have gathered some of the best ways to teach punctuating dialogue in 3rd and 4th grade and shared them in this blog post!
 The rules for using quotation marks in dialogue can be tricky for elementary students, so they will need a lot of modeling and practice!
 The best part is that you can use these as mini dialogue lesson plans to supplement any writing curriculum!

 But how do you explain dialogue to a child?